lindorm-io/koa-bearer-auth/README.md

     nonce, // OPTIONAL [ string ] - path to string on ctx
     permissions, // OPTIONAL [ string ] - path to Array<string> on ctx
     scopes, // OPTIONAL [ string ] - path to Array<string> on ctx
-    subjectHint, // OPTIONAL [ string ] - path to string on ctx
     subject, // OPTIONAL [ string ] - path to string on ctx
     subjects, // OPTIONAL [ string ] - path to Array<string> on ctx
   },